ARMmbed/mbed-os/.github/pull_request_template.md

 Notes:
-* Pull requests will not be accepted until the submitter has agreed to the contributer agreement.
+* Pull requests will not be accepted until the submitter has agreed to the [contributer agreement](https://github.com/ARMmbed/mbed-os/blob/master/CONTRIBUTING.md).
 * This is just a template, so feel free to use/remove the unnecessary things

+## Description
+A few sentences describing the overall goals of the pull request's commits.

 ## Status